 China is North Korea's most important ally, biggest trading partner, and main source of food, arms, and fuel.
-China has helped sustain what is now Kim Jong-un's regime, and has historically opposed harsh international economic sanctions in the hope of avoiding regime collapse and an uncontrolled influx of refugees across its eight hundred-mile border.
-But after Pyongyang's third nuclear test in February 2013, experts say that China's patience with its ally may be wearing thin.
+The country has helped sustain what is now Kim Jong-un's regime, and has historically opposed harsh international sanctions on North Korea in the hope of avoiding regime collapse and an influx of refugees across their shared eight hundred-mile border.
+But after Pyongyang's third nuclear test in February 2013, analysts say that China's patience with its ally may be wearing thin.
 This latest nuclear test, following one in 2006 and another in May 2009, has complicated North Korea's relationship with Beijing, which has played a central role in the Six Party Talks, the multilateral framework aimed at denuclearizing North Korea.
 The December 2013 public shaming and execution of Jang Song-thaek, Kim Jong-un's uncle and close adviser, triggered renewed concern from Beijing, which had built a solid relationship with Jang.

 In recent years, China has been one of the authoritarian regime's few allies.
 But this long-standing relationship became strained when Pyongyang tested a nuclear weapon in October 2006 and China agreed to UN Security Council Resolution 1718, which imposed sanctions on Pyongyang.
-By signing off on this resolution--as well as earlier UN sanctions that followed the DPRK's July 2006 missile tests--Beijing signaled a shift in tone from diplomacy to punishment.
-China also agreed to stricter sanctions after Pyongyang's second nuclear test in May 2009.
+By signing off on this resolution—as well as earlier UN sanctions that followed the DPRK's July 2006 missile tests—Beijing signaled a shift in tone from diplomacy to punishment.
+After Pyongyang's second nuclear test in May 2009, China also agreed to stricter sanctions.
 In February 2013, Beijing summoned the North Korean ambassador to its foreign ministry to protest Pyongyang's third nuclear test, and issued a call for a calm reaction to the denuclearization talks.
 However, it stopped short of the harsh criticism it unleashed in 2006, when it described the North's first nuclear test as "brazen."
 China also criticized a February 2014 UN report that detailed human rights atrocities in North Korea and served notice to Kim Jong-un that he could be liable in court for crimes against humanity.
 Beijing's immediate and staunch defense raised questions as to whether it will use its United Nations Security Council veto power to block international interference on the matter.